Search Results for "affordable housing"

 multiple sclerosis

-Multiple Sclerosis (MS) is a chronic neurological disease that usually affects young adults of various races/ethnicities, including Latinos.
-However, compared to white people, there is less understanding of how the disease impacts the Latino community.
+Multiple Sclerosis (MS) is a chronic neurological disease that usually affects young adults of all backgrounds, including Latinos.
+However, compared to white individuals, there is less understanding of how the disease impacts the Latino community.
 Let’s explore more about MS, why less is known about MS in Latinos, and how Latinos can gain equal access to MS care.
 What Causes MS?
 Normally, our body’s immune system protects us from getting sick.
 But sometimes, our immune system can mistakenly attack parts of our own body.
 In MS, the immune system attacks myelin, a substance that coats nerve fibers, according to the National Institute of Neurologic Disorders and Stroke.
 Myelin can be found in our body’s central nervous system, which includes the brain, optic ...

 Read More

-We Need More Complete Data on Social Determinants of Health
+We Need More Complete Data on Non-Medical Drivers of Health

-We Need More Complete Data on Social Determinants of Health
+We Need More Complete Data on Non-Medical Drivers of Health

 Data can drive action for healthy change.
 But what if we don’t have enough data?
 Or the right data?
-Or equitable data?
+Or fair data?
 Unfortunately, even with more health reports and more health dashboards than ever before, we still face inconsistent and incomplete data.
-We are lacking sufficient data – especially data disaggregated by race/ethnicity – on social determinants of health, firearm violence, traffic crashes, and adverse childhood experiences.
+We are lacking sufficient data – especially data disaggregated by background – on non-medical drivers of health, firearm violence, traffic crashes, and adverse childhood experiences.
 Insufficient data happens for many reasons.
 Limited funding, limited staff, uncertain methods, logistical challenges, entrenched practices, inadequate analysis, and inadequate or non-uniform reporting after data collection are occurring at the local, state, and federal levels.
-Let’s explore the most critical missing data and how ...
+Let’s explore the most critical missing data and how health ...

 Read More